Bira 91

 Bira 91 is an Indian craft beer brand manufactured by B9 Beverages Pvt.
 Ltd., launched in 2015.
-The company's first brewery unit was located in Flanders region of Belgium where a craft distillery was used to contract manufacture the beer with ingredients from France, Belgium, Himalayas and Bavarian Farms and the beer was imported to India.
-After initial success, the company thereafter began manufacturing the beer in India with the same ingredients.
 Made from wheat, barley and hops, the beer is available in draft, 330ml, 650ml bottles and 500ml cans.

 History

 B9 Beverages Pvt Ltd was founded by Ankur Jain, an entrepreneur who moved from India to the United States in 1998.
 Jain completed his degree in Computer Science from Illinois Institute of Technology, Chicago.
 He briefly worked with Motorola before starting his first venture in Healthcare Revenue Management in New York which was later sold to an undisclosed healthcare provider network in 2007.

 Jain moved back to India and started his first beer venture in 2008; which was importing traditional craft beers from Europe and US to India.
 B9 Beverages launched Bira 91 beer in early 2015.

+The company's first brewery unit was located in Flanders region of Belgium, where a craft distillery was used to contract manufacture the beer with ingredients from France, Belgium, Himalayas and Bavarian Farms and the beer was imported to India.
+After initial success, the company thereafter began manufacturing the beer in India with the same ingredients.